wfahren/OpenVPN/README.md

 ## You must have a working VPN connection so that you can ping the client from the OpenVPN server

 You can find the client's IP address in the OpenVPN server log.
 The client name is normally what you named your client config file (for example: client-thinkpad.ovpn).
-The client I want to test is client-thinkpad, Do a search for the clients IP address, I use the journal command to search, it will be the "pool return IPv4=xxx.xxx.xxx.xxx".
+The client I want to test is client-thinkpad.
+Search for the client's IP address.
+I use the journalctl command to search—it'll be the 'pool return IPv4=xxx.xxx.xxx.xxx' entry.

 ```text
 sudo journalctl -u openvpn@server.service  | grep client-thinkpad | grep 'pool returned IPv4'